Dolomite Finance Common Questions

 What is the difference between a green APR and a blue APR on Dolomite Finance?

 Color coding on the Earn page indicates the source of yield.
-A green APR means the yield comes entirely from borrowers paying interest within the Dolomite Finance protocol — it is pure lending income, generated on-chain with no external dependency.
+A green APR means the yield comes entirely from borrowers paying interest inside the Dolomite Finance protocol — it is pure lending income, generated on-chain with no external dependency.

 A blue APR means the displayed rate includes external rewards layered on top.
 This could be DOLO incentives, yield from an underlying rebasing token (such as wstETH's staking yield), or rewards from a partner protocol.
-Blue rates display a sparkle icon beside the number.
+Blue rates show a sparkle icon beside the number.
 Hover over it to see a tooltip breaking down the individual components.

 How do I get started with Dolomite Finance today?